One agent is useful.

 NAX saves workflow output into .nax.

-That directory is not just a cache.
-It is the audit trail.
+That directory is the audit trail.

 For each run, I want to keep: